-Access Control Lists (ACL) provide packet filtering for IPv4/IPv6 frames (based on address, protocol, Layer 4 protocol port number or TCP control code), IPv6 frames (based on address, DSCP traffic class, or next header type), or any frames (based on MAC address or Ethernet type).
+Access Control Lists (ACL) provide ingress packet filtering for IPv4/IPv6 frames (based on address, protocol, Layer 4 protocol port number or TCP control code), IPv6 frames (based on address, DSCP traffic class, ), or any frames (based on MAC address or Ethernet type).
 To filter incoming packets, first create an access list, add the required rules, and then bind the list to a specific port.